faridhmad/cheatsheet/kubernetes.md

-Absolutely!
-Here's a comprehensive Kubernetes cheat sheet in Markdown format, covering the most essential and frequently used commands and concepts:

 # Kubernetes Cheatsheet

 This cheat sheet provides a quick reference for essential Kubernetes commands, covering object management, deployments, services, troubleshooting, and more.